 Mining production picked up in the final quarter of 2015.
-Growth for the year accelerated from -9,8% in the third quarter of 2015 to 1,5% in the final quarter.
+Growth for the year accelerated from -9,8 % in the third quarter of 2015 to 1,5 % in the final quarter.
 This was supported by increased production of diamonds and nickel.

-The production volumes of coal, PGMs and building materials increased at a more moderate pace despite further steps to enhance operational efficiencies, while the production of gold, manganese ore and other metallic minerals contracted over the period.
+The production volumes of coal, PGMs

+and building materials increased at a more moderate pace despite further steps to enhance operational efficiencies, while the production of gold, manganese ore and other metallic minerals contracted over the period.

-Although growth in the mining sector turned around from a decrease of 1,6% in 2014 to an increase of 3,0% in 2015, global demand for commodities remained weak during 2016, resulting in lower mining export volumes.
-Despite the weaker exchange rate and a recovery in commodity prices, the mining sector thus saw its share of South Africa's export basket decline marginally.
+Growth in the mining sector turned around from a decrease of 1,6 % in 2014 to an increase of 3,0 % in 2015.